ChatGPT Image 3 Jun 2025 20 19 15

 Cost Amount Notes

-Legal fees (lawyer) 0.5–1% of purchase price Strongly recommended — checks ownership, permits, debts
+Legal fees (lawyer) 0.5–1% of the price Strongly recommended, checks ownership, permits and debts

 NIE application €10–€20 Required for all foreign buyers